MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Update-MgDirectory.md

     - `[HomeTenantId <String>]`: The home tenant id of the external user.
 Read-only.
     - `[UserId <String>]`: The object id of the external user.
 Read-only.
     - `[UserPrincipalName <String>]`: The user principal name (UPN) of the external user.
 Read-only.
-  - `[OnPremisesSynchronization <IMicrosoftGraphOnPremisesDirectorySynchronization1[]>]`: A container for on-premises directory synchronization functionalities that are available for the organization.
+  - `[OnPremisesSynchronization <IMicrosoftGraphOnPremisesDirectorySynchronization[]>]`: A container for on-premises directory synchronization functionalities that are available for the organization.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[Configuration <IMicrosoftGraphOnPremisesDirectorySynchronizationConfiguration1>]`: onPremisesDirectorySynchronizationConfiguration
+    - `[Configuration <IMicrosoftGraphOnPremisesDirectorySynchronizationConfiguration>]`: onPremisesDirectorySynchronizationConfiguration
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[AccidentalDeletionPrevention <IMicrosoftGraphOnPremisesAccidentalDeletionPrevention>]`: onPremisesAccidentalDeletionPrevention
         - `[(Any) <Object>]`: This indicates any property can be added to this object.